Do you know that there are a number of ukulele apps that can help you in learning to play ukulele?

 What is one piece of technology that most of us have with us all of the time?
 If you guessed a smartphone, we are accessing the same net.

 A smartphone is a great tool for learning music because there are many free and useful musical apps, you can record and critique performances, and you can easily share what you have learned with others.
-In this post, we take you through How iOS and Android can Help You Learn Ukulele.
+In this post, we take you through How iOS and Android ukulele apps can help you in your ukulele journey.

 Here are some of the ukulele apps I like to use.

 This app provides a steady beat which helps me to keep the tempo consistent throughout the song when I am practicing.
 A metronome will also make it easier to increase tempo very, very gradually, which is great when you are working on strumming.
 There are many free metronome apps for both Android and iPhone.
 For Android, I particularly like Tempo.
 My sister/coauthor Rebecca recommends Pro Metronome for iOS.
 Here’s a great post about the top five metronome apps.

 This app helps me tune my ukulele by giving me a visual representation of when my strings are in or out of tune.
 The green light goes on when I am in tune, the light is red and shows me if I am sharp or flat when I am not in tune.
 Again, there are many free tuning apps for both Android and iPhones.
 One of my favorites for Android is G Strings.
 For iOS, try Ukulele Tuner by Alvin Yu.